keides2/chatview/README-enterprise-en.md

 ### System Requirements

-- **Visual Studio Code**: Version 1.103.0 or later
+- **Visual Studio Code**: Version 1.103.0 or higher
-- **No Browser Required**: Chrome/Chromium installation is not necessary
+- **No Browser Required**: Chrome/Chromium installation is not required

 ### Install from VSIX File

-1. Download the .vsix file from the releases page
+1. Download the .vsix file from the release page
-2. In VS Code, run Ctrl+Shift+P → Extensions: Install from VSIX...
+2. In VS Code, press Ctrl+Shift+P → Extensions: Install from VSIX...
 3. Select the downloaded .vsix file

 ### Build from Source (For Developers)

 1. Clone the repository (enterprise-edition branch)
-2. Install dependencies with npm install
+2. Run `npm install` to install dependencies
-3. Build with npm run package
+3. Run `npm run package` to build
-4. Launch the extension host with F5
+4. Press F5 to launch the extension host

 ---